 Poet and children’s author Julia Copus is a UK-based writer and a Fellow of the Royal Society of Literature.
 She has won First Prize in the National Poetry Competition and the Forward Prize for Best Single Poem (2010).
-All three of her poetry collections are recommendations of the Poetry Book Society, an organisation set up by T. S. Eliot in 1953 “to propagate the art of poetry”.
-Her poem ‘An Easy Passage’ features on the exam syllabus for the EdExcel A’ Level in English Literature and ‘Raymond, at 60’ is included in the Unseen Poetry Preparation Anthology for the same board.
+The first three of her poetry collections are recommendations of the Poetry Book Society, an organisation set up by T. S. Eliot in 1953 “to propagate the art of poetry”, and Faber will publish a fourth, Girlhood, in March 2019.
+Her poem ‘An Easy Passage’ features on the exam syllabus for the EdExcel A’ Level in English Literature and ‘Raymond, at 60’ is part of the Unseen Poetry Preparation Anthology for the same board.
 Ghost Lines, a cycle of radio poems following the journey of a couple undergoing IVF treatment, made the shortlist for the 2012 Ted Hughes Award.

 Julia also writes for children and has published several picture books with Faber: Hog in the Fog (2014), The Hog, the Shrew and the Hullabaloo (2015) and The Shrew that Flew (2016).
-A new title, My Bed is an Air Balloon, will appear in bookshops in the Autumn of 2018.
+The most recent title, My Bed is an Air Balloon, appeared in the Autumn of 2018.
 This latest picture book is in the specular form that Julia first developed in her adult poetry, in which the first half of the text is a mirror image of the second so that it’s possible to read the story from front to back or back to front.